Website Builders

 Wix author website example: Mia P. Manansala

 Wix is the website builder world’s all-around jack.
-But unlike the typical generalist, it offers much more than a decent set of features.
+But unlike the typical generalist, it offers much more than a decent set of features, letting you build a website for just about any purpose – whether that’s promoting yourself, your work, events, or a new book launch:

 For starters, Wix’s theme library is home to over 800 designer-made templates.
 Under the Literary Arts category, you’ll find 19 (see this template in action on author Allan Allinger’s website):